 Any Questions?
 Write to firstname.lastname@example.org, and we'll answer right away.

 Club members volunteer to coordinate outings throughout the year.
-Paddlers of all levels will be able to find outings that suit their skill level.
+About 35 did so in 2019.
+Paddlers can find outings that suit their skill level.

-See the Calendar page for a listing of these trips for the next several weeks.
+See the Trip and Events Calendar for a listing of these trips for the next several weeks.

 Blue Ridge Voyageurs

-You must have your own equipment and the appropriate skills for the rated trip difficulty.
-If you enjoy the trip, please consider joining the club.
-You can Join CCA! now or Contact Us for more information.
+Members and non-members are welcome on CCA trips.
+They must have their own equipment and the appropriate skills for the rated trip difficulty.
+If it goes well, please consider joining the club.
+You can Join CCA now or Contact Us for more information.